svenax/bagpipemusic/readme.markdown

 stalled.
 This is normal.
 Lilypond is doing a lot of calculations, and when running a large file it may take a minute or so before you get any output.

-**bagpipe.ly** is where all piping-specific commands and settings live.
+**bagpipe_new.ly** is where all piping-specific commands and settings live.
 Do look in the file to see how things work.
 If you find that some gracenotes are missing, you can add them here.
+The file has this name so it doesn't clash with the file bundled with Lilypond.
+I'll see if I can get the new file into the Lilypond distribution when 2.14 is released which should be fairly soon.

+**bagpipe_extra.ly** contains some special tweaks I don't want in the standard distribution.
+You can add your own tweaks here too.

 **format.ly** sets the heading format.
 Change this if you want anything apart from my standard format.